Assault Occasioning Actual Bodily Harm

 Will I Get A Criminal Record?

-A criminal conviction is highly likely, given that the offence involves an assault that resulted in an injury.
-The starting point for the sentencing court is the recording of a conviction, with the imposition of other penalties.
-However, there is always a possibility that the court may choose to exercise its discretion not to convict you of the offence.
+A criminal conviction for AOBH is highly likely.
+The starting point for a sentencing court is the recording of a conviction, and the imposition of penalties.
+However, there is always a possibility that the court may choose to exercise its discretion not to convict a person if there are strong reasons to support a non-conviction.

-The consequences of a conviction can be serious depending upon what you do for a living.
-Some jobs require you to have no criminal convictions and a conviction for an assault occasioning actual bodily harm might jeopardise your job or make it difficult to obtain visas for overseas travel.
+The consequences of a conviction can be serious.
+Some jobs require a person to have no criminal convictions and a conviction for an assault occasioning actual bodily harm might jeopardise a person’s job or make it difficult to obtain visas for overseas travel.

 Moreover, a conviction for an offence of violence can completely rule out certain career paths.
 Violent offences may also result in sentences that include imprisonment, even where an individual has no previous convictions.

-It is important to get legal advice at an early stage to ascertain precisely what the consequences of a conviction may be and whether you have a defence to the charge.
-It is very important that you obtain legal advice before you take part in any police record of interview.
+If you have been charged with AOBH, it is important to get legal advice at an early stage to ascertain precisely what the consequences of a conviction may be and whether you have a defence.

 Possible Defences for Assault Occasioning Actual Bodily Harm